alexfelmeister/eig_project_template/README.md

 # Documenting EiG Projects <title>
 > Brief Description (Introduction):
 > This document provides a shell as to the documentation of a general project that must be completed as the project is in its intital, integration and phased implementation.
 THis document is a template and shell to what is expected to be documented in the project
-> Please use the README.md file on the front of the repository for this purpose.
+> - Please use the README.md file on the front of the repository for this purpose.
-> Use other files in the repo as necessary if there are document based deliverables.
+> - Use other files in the repo as necessary if there are document based deliverables.
->
+> - Can be public or enterprise
+> - use this README on all projects, even code.
+> Mark issues in projec or code repositories with the label “

 # Background